 - Surfing (In front of Dog Beach is the only place to surf in Coronado when it is seasonally prohibited at other Coronado beaches)

-Amenities: Directly across the street from North Beach is Sunset Park.
+Amenities: Directly across the street from North Beach, Coronado is Sunset Park.
 Its massive grassy areas make it ideal for soccer and picnics.
 There is also a small kids’ playground.
 Dogs need to be leashed at the park.
-Bathrooms and showers are available as are fire pits.
+Bathrooms and showers are available, as are fire pits.
 Seasonal lifeguards staff the area.

-Parking: Street Coronado beach parking is available along Ocean Boulevard, but it’s a bit of a walk to the beach from there.
+Parking: Street parking at Coronado beach is available along Ocean Boulevard, but it’s a bit of a walk to the beach from there.

 Coronado Shores Beach/South Beach

-This beach tends to (usually) be less crowded.
+This beach tends to (usually) be less crowded with beachgoers.

 Parking: There is a free lot behind the Coronado Shores Beach Club condominium complex.